 Two implementations of this bean overriding mechanism are provided:

-• A generic @TestBean annotation that allows the override of a bean with a static 0-argument factory method.
+@TestBeanannotation that allows the override of a bean with a static 0-argument factory method. - A Mockito-based implementation with two annotations

 The bean override mechanism can be extended with custom implementations (as explained at the end of this blog post).